eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

   It sets the participant identifier.
 By default, it will be automatically generated by the Domain.
 * |WireProtocolConfigQos::builtin-api|:
   This data member allows the configuration of the built-in parameters.
+* |WireProtocolConfigQos::port-api|:
+  This data member allows the configuration of the port parameters and gains related to the RTPS protocol (:ref:`listening_locators_defaultPorts`).
 * |WireProtocolConfigQos::throughput_controller-api|:
   It allows the configuration of the throughput settings.
 * |WireProtocolConfigQos::default_unicast_locator_list-api|: